Hawke's Bay: Early history

 Bay whaling stations operated on the shores of the bay in the nineteenth century.

 Hawke's Bay Province was founded in 1858 as a province of New Zealand, after being separated from the Wellington Province following a meeting in Napier in February 1858.
 The Province was abolished in 1876 along with all other provinces in New Zealand.
 It was replaced with a Provincial District.

 1931 earthquake

-On February 3, 1931, Napier and Hastings were devastated by New Zealand's worst natural disaster, an earthquake measuring 7.9 on the Richter magnitude scale, which killed 256 people.
-Napier rebuilt and now the city is world-famous for its Art Deco buildings, and celebrates its heritage each February with the Art Deco Weekend.
+On 3 February 1931, Napier and Hastings were devastated by New Zealand's worst natural disaster, an earthquake measuring 7.9 on the Richter magnitude scale, which killed 256 people.
+Napier rebuilt and now the city is famous for its Art Deco buildings, and celebrates its heritage each February with the Art Deco Weekend.
 MTG Hawke's Bay, formerly Hawke's Bay Museum and Art Gallery, has an exhibition on the earthquake, its causes and impact.

 Second World War

 During the Second World War, the German submarine U-862 entered the waters around Napier undetected, surfacing by the Sound Shell.
 The submarine fired a torpedo at the Pukeko, a steamer leaving the Port of Napier, but narrowly missed.